-Sage Sausage Stuffing – a classic sausage stuffing recipe that’s a must have side dish on any Thanksgiving dinner table.
+This Sage Sausage Stuffing is a classic sausage stuffing recipe that’s a must have side dish on any Thanksgiving dinner table.
+Super easy, delicious and a total crowd pleaser!

 If you’re not yet tired of Thanksgiving recipes, here I am again with a stuffing recipe.
 I’ll be the first to admit that growing up I hated stuffing, I was strictly a turkey leg and mashed potato kinda girl and skip all the other fluff.
 If you’re like me, hear me out.
 If you use ingredients you like then stuffing isn’t all that bad, it actually tastes pretty good.
 So that’s what I did here.
-The main ingredients here are herb sausages, which I love thank you very much, a nice crusty bread all cubed and baked until crispy and dry and eggs, so if you look at it this way, it’s sort of like a bread pudding.
+The main ingredients here are herb sausages, which I really love, a nice crusty bread all cubed and baked until crispy and dry and eggs, so if you look at it this way, it’s sort of like a bread pudding.

 But that’s not all my friends, this stuffing was so freaking tasty that I couldn’t put it down.
 My favorite part was definitely the crispy bread, but what’s not to like about this, it’s like a yummy breakfast.
 I know I’m weird, but just trust me it was good.
-So while this is a very simple classy recipe, you could add some extra ingredients if you’re brave and adventurous like cranberries or pecans or whatever you fancy.
-But I, having a stuffing phobia, decided to stay simple, start simple and then maybe year by year, I could experiment a little.
+I initially shared this with you 3 years ago and this time I made the recipe exactly the same but added craisins to it for a little bit of sweetness.
+You could also add some pecans or walnuts for a bit of crunch.

 - 2 cloves garlic minced